 Regular readers of downthetubes will recall we reported in 2016 that Chinbeard Books is to publish an unofficial guide to Gerry Anderson’s Captain Scarlet later this year, marking the character’s 50th anniversary since his debut on ITV.

-Spectrum is Indestructible is the work of journalist, critic and writer Fred McNamara, and will feature a cover by Adrian Salmon.
-Although an unofficial book, it does have the backing of both ITV and Anderson Entertainment.
+Spectrum is Indestructible is the work of journalist, critic and writer Fred McNamara and although unofficial, it does have the backing of both ITV and Anderson Entertainment.